 We were set up by the government to protect the public.
-We do this by providing a UK register of complementary health practitioners.
+We do this by providing an independent UK register of complementary healthcare practitioners.
 Protection of the public is our sole purpose.

 We set the standards that practitioners need to meet to get onto and then stay on the register.
 All CNHC registrants have agreed to be bound by the highest standards of conduct and have registered voluntarily.
 All of them are professionally trained and fully insured to practise.

 We investigate complaints about alleged breaches of our Code of Conduct, Ethics and Performance.
 We impose disciplinary sanctions that mirror those of the statutory healthcare regulators.

 We make the case to government and a wide range of organisations for the use of complementary healthcare to enhance the UK’s health and wellbeing.
 We raise awareness of complementary healthcare and seek to influence policy wherever possible to increase access to the disciplines we register.

 CNHC is also the holder of an Accredited Register by the Professional Standards Authority for Health and Social Care, an independent body, accountable to the UK Parliament.